Latex vs Memory Foam Mattresses

 - Less heat retention, especially when aerated

-- Hypoallergenic, unless you have a latex allergy (synthetic latex does not trigger latex allergies because it’s not made of natural latex)
+- A hypoallergenic mattress, unless you have a latex allergy (synthetic latex does not trigger latex allergies because it’s not made of natural latex)

 Latex Foam Cons: